ST THOMAS

 🧠 Our Curriculum: Learning Through Wonder

 In Science the children will learn about the seasons, seasonal changes and typical seasonal weather and events.
 They will learn about measuring the weather and the role of a meteorologist.
 Children begin to learn about the science of day and night and recognise that the seasons have varying day lengths in the UK.
+Learn about the sun and how it gives the Earth heat and light.
+Find out how to protect your skin from the sun

-We will then look at a non-fiction text about Winter and the children will be writing a simple fact file.
-The children will continue to learn how to write simple sentences using capital letter, finger spaces and a full stop.
+Year One children will become familiar with the story and make predictions about where it is set and what happens to Nancy.
+They will learn to read with fluency and expression.
+They will then use the story as a stimulus for writing their own postcard.
+The children will continue to learn how to compose a sentence orally and then write simple sentences using capital letters, finger spaces and a full stop.
 They will continue to use adjectives to describe a noun and is and use these in their writing.
 Children will be encouraged to read their writing back to check that it makes sense.

-In Maths, this half term the children will be learning about place value of numbers to 20 and addition and subtraction.
-We will also be working on maths fluency; counting on in ones; learn by heart odd and even numbers to 20; recalling number bonds to twenty.
+We will continue working on maths fluency; counting on in ones; learn by heart odd and even numbers to 20; recalling number bonds to twenty.
 Please log into your child’s seesaw account to access online maths videos that can support your child’s learning at home.

 In Religious Education, the children will be learning how and why people pray.
 We will be writing our own prayer and learning how people pray in other faiths and religions.